MSharq/Device-Drivers/usb-basic-driver/README.md

---When you insert using "insmod basic-usb.ko" the usb driver, checkout the dmesg command for the registering and deregistering messages.
+--When you insert using "insmod basic-usb.ko" or "rmmod basic-usb.ko" the usb driver, checkout the dmesg command for the registering and deregistering messages.

 --to see the driver into action, the actual usb driver has to removed, using "rmmod".